 Niacin is one of the most effective drugs to raise HDL cholesterol and lower triglyceride.
-However, it has been associated with insulin resistance, particularly in patients with diabetes, and requires monitoring of glucose in long-term treatment [179].
-The Arterial Disease Multiple Interventions Trial (ADMIT) evaluated niacin therapy in 486 patients with peripheral vascular disease, including 125 patients with diabetes, for a period of one year [180].
+However, it has been associated with insulin resistance, particularly in patients with diabetes, and requires monitoring of glucose in long-term treatment [193].
+The Arterial Disease Multiple Interventions Trial (ADMIT) evaluated niacin therapy in 486 patients with peripheral vascular disease, including 125 patients with diabetes, for a period of one year [194].

 Niacin increased glucose levels by 8.1 mg/dL in the patients with diabetes, compared with an increase of 6.3 mg/dL in the subjects without diabetes.
-The Assessment of Diabetes Control and the Evaluation of the Efficacy of Niaspan Trial (ADVENT) randomized 148 patients with type 2 diabetes to placebo or extended-release niacin [181].
+The Assessment of Diabetes Control and the Evaluation of the Efficacy of Niaspan Trial (ADVENT) randomized 148 patients with type 2 diabetes to placebo or extended-release niacin [195].
 Dose-dependent increases in HDL cholesterol and decreases in fasting triglyceride occurred with extended-release niacin.
 These changes were accompanied by an increase in glycosylated hemoglobin, from 7.2% to 7.4%.
-The HDL Atherosclerosis Treatment Study (HATS) investigated the effects of combined therapy with simvastatin and niacin in patients with coronary artery disease and low HDL levels [182].
+The HDL Atherosclerosis Treatment Study (HATS) investigated the effects of combined therapy with simvastatin and niacin in patients with coronary artery disease and low HDL levels [196].
 Combined therapy resulted in fewer cardiac events.
 In addition, glycemic control was less tight in the simvastatinniacin group only during the initial few months.
 After eight months, the glucose levels returned to pretreatment levels and remained stable for the remainder of the study.
-The ADA generally does not recommend the use of niacin as it may increase the risk of stroke [140].
+The Atherothrombosis Intervention in Metabolic Syndrome with Low HDL/High Triglycerides: Impact on Global Health (AIM-HIGH) trial found that, among patients with cardiovascular disease and LDL levels less than 70 mg/dL, there was no benefit from the addition of niacin to statin therapy during a 36-month follow-up period, despite significant improvements in HDL cholesterol and triglyceride levels [197].
+Another niacin trial in secondary prevention, the Treatment of HDL to Reduce the Incidence of Vascular Events (HPS2-THRIVE) trial also found that the addition of extended-release niacin-laropiprant to statin-based LDL-lowering therapy did not significantly reduce the risk of major vascular events but did increase the risk of serious adverse events.
+(Note: Laropiprant, a prostaglandin receptor antagonist, is no longer available [198].)
+The ADA generally does not recommend the use of niacin as it may increase the risk of stroke [153].